新加坡华语资料库

 ETYMOLOGY

-• The exact definition of the term “赙仪” is a gift to the deceased’s family.
-In Singapore, as cash is usually given to the deceased’s family to express condolence, “帛金” or “白金” is used more often.
+• In Singapore, as cash is usually given to the deceased’s family to express condolence, it is often called “帛金” or “白金” .

 • The value of the condolence gift generally ranges from S$20 to S$100 and above, depending on the relationship or friendship between the mourner and the deceased.
-The amount will be higher, if their relationship is closer and deeper.
+Typically, the closer the relationship, the higher the amount given.

 例句